LllC-mmd/SHAFTS/README.md

-# 3DBuildingInfoMap
+# SHAFTS

-Deep-learning-based simultaneous extraction of building height and footprint from Sentinel imagery: development, evaluation and application
+Deep-learning-based simultaneous extraction of building height and footprint from Sentinel imagery: development, evaluation and application.
+More details can be found in [the descrition paper](https://gmd.copernicus.org/preprints/gmd-2022-85/)

 ## Package Description